 The foundation formally meets once a year for its Annual General Meeting at the university.
 This provides an opportunity for discussion, to meet staff and to hear at first-hand about developments in the university.
 There are other informal meetings for prayer and participation during the year.

-The foundation is served by the Fellows Standing Committee, and is led by its president and officers who are elected by the fellows at their AGM.
-The current membership of the Fellows Standing Committee is Rev Canon Malcolm Herbert, President; Canon Nigel Chetwood, Secretary and Interim Treasurer; Mr Ian Davies, Prayer Coordinator; Mrs Katy Blake, Dr Philip Giddings, Mr Geoff Locke, and Revd Roger Widdecombe.
+The foundation is served by the Fellows Executive Committee, and is led by its chair and officers who are elected by the fellows at their AGM.
+The current membership of the Fellows Executive Committee is Rev Canon Malcolm Herbert, Chair; Canon Nigel Chetwood, Secretary and Treasurer; Mr Ian Davies, Prayer Coordinator; Revd Paul Youde, Dr Philip Giddings, Mr Geoff Locke, and Revd Roger Widdecombe.
+Dr Giddings will take on the role of Chair from May 2017.

 In 2013, the university reviewed the meaning of its Anglican identity, how it was manifested in current practices and what action should be taken to develop it further.
 The Vice-Chancellor produced a summary paper that was endorsed by Council in April 2013.